I was recently re-watching old ‘New Who’, and thought to myself: ‘how can I dress like the Tenth Doctor’?

 If you are a broader gentleman, you can definitely pull off the wider width.
 However, I would recommend to invest in more timeless patterns.

-The 10th Doctor is seen in a tuxedo on 3 occasions during his run in the Voyage of the Damned, The Rise of the Cybermen and the Lazarus experiment.
+The 10th Doctor is seen in a tuxedo on three occasions during his run, in the Voyage of the Damned, The Rise of the Cybermen and the Lazarus experiment.

-Even though it is better than his suit trousers, his tuxedo trousers are still slightly baggy.
+As is the case with his his suits, his tuxedo jacket fits well, but, even though they are better than his suit trousers, his tuxedo trousers are still slightly baggy.

-His shirt is perfect for black tie – it features French cuffs which take cuff-links, is pleated, has a hidden placket and a spread collar.
+His shirt is perfect for black tie – it features French cuffs (which take cuff-links), is pleated, has a hidden placket, and has a spread collar.
+Bravo!